Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/SingleKernel/README.md

         ...
 ```

 These four blocks have to be written eight times with different parameters to compute the 32 output samples.
-In the code that is published, two macros are defined to make this exercise a little easier:
+In the published code, two macros are defined to make this exercise a little easier:

 ```C++
 #define MULMAC(N) \